-- non-executive Directors; - executive Directors and other senior executives (together, Key Management Personnel (KMP)).
+- Non-executive Directors; - the Executive Director and other senior executives.

-The respective policies and practices reflect the different roles and responsibilities of non-executive Directors and executive Directors and other senior executives.
+The respective policies and practices reflect the different roles and responsibilities of Non-executive Directors and the Executive Director and other senior executives.

-As disclosed in the Remuneration Report, the Group's non-executive Directors are paid a fixed remuneration, comprising base fees or salary and superannuation (if applicable).
-Non-executive Directors do not receive bonus payments or participate in security based compensation plans, and are not provided with retirement benefits other than statutory superannuation.
+As disclosed in the Remuneration Report, the Group's Non-executive Directors are paid a fixed remuneration, comprising base fees or salary and superannuation (if applicable).
+Non-executive Directors do not receive bonus payments or participate in security-based compensation plans, and are not provided with retirement benefits other than statutory superannuation.